 Park shuttle buses tend to not run during the winter except during holidays such as the week between Christmas and New Year’s Day and on Presidents’ Day weekend.

-In addition, the Human History Museum is closed during winter in Zion but the film about the park can be viewed at the Zion Canyon Visitor Center which remains open year-round.
+In addition, the Human History Museum is closed during winter in Zion but the film about the park can be viewed online.

 Zion National Park Visitor Centers